Five Hikes in Five Days – Spring in Kamloops

 A family favourite, this hike follows the shoreline of Paul Lake then begins a gentle climb through a mature pine forest to an outstanding viewpoint above the lake.
-Total distance is under 5 km.
+Total distance is less than 5 km.

 To get there, take Paul Lake Road.
 Stay right at the junction for Pinantan Pritchard Road and Paul Lake Road.
 At the west end of Paul Lake across from the bank of mailboxes, you will see a parking area and a sign for the “Paul Lake Group Campground”.
 Park here, cross the road and look for trail signage at the foot of the lake.

-A must do hike in early spring when the balsam root blankets the hillside.
-A steady but reasonable uphill climb takes you to Deep Lake.
-A single track skirts the lake.
-The return views down the North Thompson River are spectacular, especially at sunset.
-This trail is popular with dog walkers, families and photographers alike.
+A must-do hike in early spring when the balsam root blankets the hillside.
+A steady but reasonable uphill climb takes you to Deep Lake, and a single track skirts the lake.
+The return views down the North Thompson River are spectacular – especially at sunset.
+This trail is popular with dog walkers, families, and photographers alike.
 Stop at the lake and fish for trout!

 To get there, take Westsyde Road to Ida Lane.
 As you approach the top of Ida Lane look for a small city parking pullout on the left.
 The parking is signed.
 Park here and walk to the top of the road.
 Go through the iron gate and look straight ahead for the trail signage.
 Keep an eye open for the single track to your left about 100 meters in.
 This is a loop trail.

 We would be remiss to not mention Kenna Cartwright, British Columbia’s Largest Municipal Park.
-There are a few favorites within the park.
 Pack a picnic for dinner and choose a path to the Sunset Trail to watch the sun go down over Kamloops Lake (Park at the Hillside lot).
-Or… for a longer, more challenging hike leave your car at the parking lot just off of Pacific Way and take “Doc Findlay” to any of the blue or black diamond trails identified on the map http://www.kamloops.ca/maps/pdfs/KennaCartwrightPark.pdf.
-Ruffed Grouse and the new Owls Perch are good choices.
+Or… for a longer, more challenging hike leave your car at the parking lot just off of Pacific Way and take “Doc Findlay” to any of the blue or black diamond trails identified on the map.
+Ruffed Grouse and the Owls Perch are good choices.
 Create your own loop back.